Experienced Reckless Driving Lawyer Hanover VA

 Hanover County Reckless Driving Speeding Attorneys

-The Virginia Reckless Driving Speeding law pursuant to Va.
-Code 46.2-862 is perhaps the most enforced reckless driving provision, and is frequently enforced by Virginia State Troopers patrolling Interstates 95 & 295 in Hanover County.
-The law states that a person shall be guilty of reckless driving if driving a motor vehicle at a speed of 20 miles per hour or more above the speed limit OR in excess of 80 miles per hour regardless of the speed limit.
-We defend this type of allegation in the Hanover Courts every week and know how to best protect our clients.
-The facts of each case can vary, but we have the knowledge and expertise to select the best defenses and arguments for your particular circumstances.
+The Reckless Driving Speeding law pursuant to Va.
+Code 46.2-862 is the most enforced reckless driving law.
+State Troopers patrol Interstates 95 & 295 in Hanover County.
+The law states that driving 20 mph or more above the speed limit OR in excess of 85 mph is reckless driving.
+We defend this type of case in the Hanover Courts every week and know how to best protect our clients.
+The facts of each case can vary, but we have the knowledge and expertise to select your best defenses.

 Reckless Driving Accident Defense Attorneys Hanover VA

 Reckless Driving in Hanover County VA is also charged and prosecuted pursuant to Va.
 Code 46.2-852 & Va.
 Code 46.2-853.
 These laws state that fail to maintain proper control of a vehicle on any highway and driving on any highway in a manner that endangers life, limb, or property is considered reckless driving.
 State Troopers and Deputy Sheriffs will typically make this allegation in cases involving motor vehicle crashes or accidents.
 If you have been involved in an accident and charged with reckless driving, then you need to contact an experienced Hanover VA Reckless Driving Attorney who knows how to best defend this type of allegation.